lihongyi1234/embedded_deformation/README.md

 Several other cost functions are also defined, such as the minimization of model to model similarly as the one from Elastic Fusion (in the journal version).

-##environment
+environment:
 window10 visual studio 2019.

-##dependence: ceres, eigen, polyscope, imgui, glm, utils, yaml-cpp, stb.
+dependence: ceres, eigen, polyscope, imgui, glm, utils, yaml-cpp, stb.
 I have already upload these dependences.

-##Run the code
-embedded_deformation.sln in folder msvc. double click .sln to run the project
+Run the code: embedded_deformation.sln in folder msvc. double click .sln to run the project.

+changes:
+1. use unit quaternion instead of 3x3 rotation matrix.
+2. use ceres::NumericDiffCostFunction instead of manual calculating Jacobian matrix.

 ## Illustration
 ![example](https://github.com/rFalque/embedded_deformation/raw/master/images/screenshot.png "example of embedded deformation")